augment-solutions/augbench/README.md

 ## Extensions

-Backbencher is designed with extensibility in mind.
+Augbench is designed with extensibility in mind.
 You can easily add new evaluator LLMs, tests, agents, and metrics to enhance the benchmarking capabilities.

 ### Adding a New Evaluator LLM